openshift/cluster-bootstrap/RELEASING.md

 ### Cut a release image

-Easiest is to use internal jenkins jobs (`bootkube-release`using release tag).
+Easiest is to use internal jenkins job: [bootkube-release](https://jenkins.coreos.systems/view/Kubernetes/job/bootkube-release/).
 This job will push the image to the quay.io/coreos/bootkube repo, and archive a tarball of binary releases (manually upload to github release)

 Or, manually:

 ```
 git checkout vX.Y.Z
+make release
 PUSH_IMAGE=true ./build/build-image.sh
 ```

 # Updating checkpointer

 This only needs to happen when changes have been made to the checkpointer code / container.

 ### Build a new checkpointer image

-Easiest is to use internal jenkin jobs
+Easiest is to use internal jenkin job: [checkpointer-release](https://jenkins.coreos.systems/view/Kubernetes/job/checkpointer-release/)

 Or, manually:

 ```
+git checkout master # Checkpointer releases should only be built from commits reachable by master
+make release
 BUILD_IMAGE=checkpoint PUSH_IMAGE=true ./build/build-image.sh
 ```